aboulle/DxTools/README.md

 ### Export options
 Depending on the type of experiment, several data exporting options are available.
-** No transformation is brought to the data.
-The raw data is rearranged in various formats.**
+*No modification is brought to the intensity values.
+The raw data is only rearranged in various formats.*

 - individual scans: all scans are exported with the looping motor names appended to the file name.